Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 where

 though we use the approximate expressions:

 in our disk models.
-After being gravitationally captured, the AGN gas forms an accretion mini-disk around the embedded object, producing radiation with a luminosity:
+After being gravitationally captured, the AGN gas forms an accretion mini disk around the embedded object, producing radiation with a luminosity:

 where $\eta$ is the dimensionless radiative efficiency.
-For thin, prograde accretion disks, $\eta$ ranges from 0.075 (the Schwarzschild limit) to 0.32 (the efficiency of a $\chi=0.998$ BH, the maximum spin achievable through thin disk accretion; \citealt{Thorne1974}).
+For thin, prograde accretion disks \newp{of an ECO}, $\eta$ ranges from 0.075 (the Schwarzschild limit) to $\sim 0.32$ (the efficiency of a $\chi=0.998$ BH, the maximum spin achievable through thin-disk accretion; \citealt{Thorne1974}).

-Even this reduced Bondi-Hoyle-Lyttleton accretion rate generally translates into highly super-Eddington accretion onto the ECOs, with attendant uncertainties.
+Even this reduced Bondi--Hoyle--Lyttleton accretion rate generally translates into highly super-Eddington accretion onto the ECOs, with attendant uncertainties.
 Theoretical radiation-hydrodynamical simulations of super-Eddington accretion disks have historically found different results on the time-averaged accretion rate $\langle \dot{m} \rangle$, with some numerical radiation transport schemes showing $\langle \dot{m} \rangle \sim \dot{m}_{\rm Edd}$, and others showing $\langle \dot{m} \rangle \gg \dot{m}_{\rm Edd}$.
-Likewise, different numerical methods find different emergent luminosities, both in radiation and in the kinetic luminosity of sub-relativistic outflows \citep[see e.g. Fig. 5 in][]{Inayoshi+20}.
+Likewise, different numerical methods find different emergent luminosities, both in radiation and in the kinetic luminosity of subrelativistic outflows \citep[see, e.g., Fig. 5 in][]{Inayoshi+20}.

-Unfortunately, the aforementioned small-scale super-Eddington accretion disk simulations are currently unable to resolve radii comparable to $R_{\rm BHL}$, and the full picture of time-dependent, super-Eddington Bondi-Hoyle-Lyttleton accretion with feedback remains incomplete.
-However, if it were possible for an ECO to accrete at highly super-Eddington time-averaged rates, it would swiftly grow into an intermediate-mass BH large enough to open gaps in the AGN disk (see \aref{app: additional reults}; also \citealt{GoodmanTan04, Stone+17}).
-Inside the opacity gap, $\dot{m}_{\rm RBHL}$ is generally super-Eddington by many orders of magnitude, and the presence of even a small number of ECOs would gravely disrupt the disk structure (both by eventual gap opening but more immediately simply by starving the central SMBH of gas), making it challenging to feed the central SMBH at observed accretion rates.
+Unfortunately, the aforementioned small-scale super-Eddington accretion disk simulations are currently unable to resolve radii comparable to $R_{\rm BHL}$, and the full picture of time-dependent, super-Eddington Bondi--Hoyle--Lyttleton accretion with feedback remains incomplete.
+However, if it were possible for an ECO to accrete at highly super-Eddington time-averaged rates, it would swiftly grow into an intermediate-mass BH large enough to open gaps in the AGN disk (see \aref{app: additional reults}; also \citealt{GoodmanTan04, Stone+17}). \newp{Likewise, if it were possible for a {\it population} of ECOs to accrete and grow at highly super-Eddington rates, they would consume $\gg 100\%$ of the total $\dot{M}_{\rm g}$ flowing through the AGN disk, starve the central SMBH, and quickly deactivate the AGN, as we show later in \S \ref{sec: pileup solution}.} Inside the opacity gap, $\dot{m}_{\rm RBHL}$ is generally super-Eddington by many orders of magnitude, and the presence of even a small number of ECOs would gravely disrupt the disk structure (both by eventual gap opening but more immediately simply by starving the central SMBH of gas), making it challenging to feed the central SMBH at observed accretion rates.